RedisLabs/redislabs-docs/content/rs/databases/create.md

 1. On the **Databases** screen, select **Quick database**.

-1. Configure basic database settings:
+1. Configure settings that are required for database creation but can be changed later:

     - Database name

-    - Port (optional; set by the cluster if not set manually)

     - Memory limit (GB)

+2. Configure optional settings that can't be changed after database creation:

+    - Endpoint port (set by the cluster if not set manually)

-    - Modules and modules parameters (optional)
+    - Modules to enable

-1. Optionally select **Full options** to configure additional settings.
+1. Optionally select **Full options** to configure [additional settings]({{<relref "/rs/databases/configure#config-settings">}}).

 1. Select **Create**.